zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

    :emphasize-lines: 9, 11

     <?php
-    // Filename: /module/Album/src/Album/Form/InsertAlbumForm.php
+    // Filename: /module/Blog/src/Blog/Form/InsertBlogForm.php
-    namespace Album\Form;
+    namespace Blog\Form;

     use Zend\Form\Form;

-    class AlbumForm extends Form
+    class BlogForm extends Form
     {
         public function __construct($name = null, $options = array())
         {
             parent::__construct($name, $options);

             $this->add(array(
-                'name' => 'album-fieldset',
+                'name' => 'blog-fieldset',
-                'type' => 'Album\Form\AlbumFieldset'
+                'type' => 'Blog\Form\BlogFieldset'
             ));

             $this->add(array(
                 'type' => 'submit',
                 'name' => 'submit',
                 'attributes' => array(
-                    'value' => 'Insert new Album'
+                    'value' => 'Insert new Blog'
                 )
             ));
         }
     }

-As you can see our ``AlbumForm`` now accepts two parameters to give our form a name and to set a couple of options.
+As you can see our ``BlogForm`` now accepts two parameters to give our form a name and to set a couple of options.
 Both parameters will be passed along to the parent.
-If you look closely at how we add the ``AlbumFieldset`` to the form you'll notice that we assign a name to the fieldset.
-Those options will be passed from the ``FormElementManager`` when the ``AlbumFieldset`` is created.
+If you look closely at how we add the ``BlogFieldset`` to the form you'll notice that we assign a name to the fieldset.
+Those options will be passed from the ``FormElementManager`` when the ``BlogFieldset`` is created.
 But for this to function we need to do the same step inside our fieldset, too:

 .. code-block:: php
    :linenos:
    :emphasize-lines: 9, 11

     <?php
-    // Filename: /module/Album/src/Album/Form/AlbumFieldset.php
+    // Filename: /module/Blog/src/Blog/Form/BlogFieldset.php
-    namespace Album\Form;
+    namespace Blog\Form;

     use Zend\Form\Fieldset;

-    class AlbumFieldset extends Fieldset
+    class BlogFieldset extends Fieldset
     {
         public function __construct($name = null, $options = array())
         {